Zouyu: Identity

+Riordan & Shi (2016) propose that zouyu ("驺瑜 [sic]") and other words for some enigmatic pantherine predators in ancient Chinese texts possibly denoted snow leopards.

 Popular culture

 The creature appears in the 2018 fantasy film Fantastic Beasts: The Crimes of Grindelwald as an elephant-sized cat resembling a lion/tiger mix with large eyes, four upper tusks, and a ruffled tail (resembling those of Chinese guardian lions and those from Shang-Chi and the Legend of the Ten Rings three years later on) and has the ability to apparate.